dazzaji/TheShow/README.md

 =======

-TheShow is brought to you by the MIT Human Dynamics Lab

-IAP Project of the MIT Media Lab
+TheShow was a winter 2013 an IAP Project offered by Dazza Greenwood of the MIT Media Lab